 In the past 10 years California power demand increased 25 percent while generation grew only 6 percent, which means the state doesn’t produce enough power to meet its need.
-This summer blistering heat drove demand higher, and drier-than-average weather cut the flow of hydro-produced power normally available from neighboring states.
+The economy has been racing along at a blistering pace.
+This summer’s blistering heat drove demand higher, and drier-than-average weather cut the flow of hydro-produced power normally available from neighboring states.
 More than a dozen times, the California Independent System Operator declared a Stage Two electrical emergency, which shuts down customers paying interruptible rates.
 Even that couldn’t prevent a blackout in San Francisco in June.

 We think the market could have made things better – if it had been allowed to work.
 Instead, legislators and regulators imposed artificial controls that tie the market’s hand.
-They dictated where and when utilities can buy their power, made it nearly impossible for utilities to hedge their price risk and set price caps that scare out-of-state suppliers away.
-Little has been done to encourage in-state generation.
+They dictated where and when utilities can buy their power, made it nearly impossible for utilities to hedge their price risk and set price caps that scare out-of-state suppliers away—in short, California choose another from of regulation over market solutions.
+Fortunately, California recently began to reverse course by giving the utilities a little more flexibility to use the market to get better deals.
+But more needs to be done.

+And not enough has been done to encourage in-state generation.
 Some 8,000 megawatts of capacity await state and local approval, which is far more difficult in California than almost any other state.
-A new law will speed a small percentage of approvals, but not nearly enough.
+A new law may speed a small percentage of approvals, but not nearly enough.
 Too many roadblocks remain to developing peaking unit plants that could be up and running to meet next summer’s demand.

-There is no question that San Diegan households need immediate, short-term rate relief.
-Legislators have rolled back end-user rates for San Diegans through at least 2002.
+There is no question that San Diegan households need immediate, short-term rate relief, but more important, families and businesses need meaningful, long-term solutions.
+Legislators have rolled back retail prices for San Diegans through at least 2002.
 Unfortunately, it is not yet clear who will make up the shortfall between the lower retail price and the higher wholesale price utilities pay.
 More than likely, consumers will foot the bill via a surcharge in years to come.

-But does it really help if consumers buy now and pay later?
+But does it really help to cap retail prices if consumers buy now and pay later?
 A far better idea is to lower prices naturally by allowing utilities to hedge price risk in the wholesale market and to buy power from whoever can offer a good deal.
 Approve the power plants that California needs.
-Most importantly, remove the price caps.
+Most importantly, establish a truly competitive retail market in California so customers have real choices about where to get electric service.
+History shows that choice and competition are always better for consumers than government price controls.
 Open, competitive markets work only if consumers receive accurate price signals.
-When high prices tell customers electricity is scarce, they will cut consumption, reducing the threat of blackouts and brownouts and decreasing the amount of additional generation needed.
+When high prices tell customers electricity is scarce, they will use power more wisely [efficiently?], decreasing today’s power bills, reducing the threat of blackouts and brownouts, and lowering future bills by decreasing the amount of additional generation needed.

 The U.S. government must act, too.
-Federal regulations call for free flow of power throughout the country, yet transmission-owning utilities derail competitive wholesale power transactions because of grid constraints.
+Federal regulations call for free flow of power throughout the country, yet transmission-owning utilities derail competitive wholesale power transactions through their control of the network.
+The transmission grid is like the highway system—if you can’t get your goods to market because your competitor controls the freeway, you won’t be in business for long.
 A complete separation of transmission ownership from vertically integrated utilities, preferably as for-profit regional transmission companies, would assure everyone of a level playing field.
-More sources of power would provide a natural cap on prices and bolster reliability.
+More sources of power would provide a natural cap on prices and bolster reliability at the same time.